Probing the Higgs Portal at the Fermilab Short-Baseline Neutrino Experiments

 We assume a threshold of $30~{\rm MeV}$ for both electrons and photons, motivated by the requirement that they have at least one hard interaction in the detector.
 We also assume a threshold of $30~{\rm MeV}$ for muons and pions, as motivated by a requirement of at least 10 hits in the TPC.
 While this is slightly more aggressive than the current MicroBooNE assumption, improvements on reconstruction should be made in the near future.
 We also reconstruct protons with a threshold of $20~{\rm MeV}$ for the purposes of vetoing.
 While this is lower than the nominal reconstruction threshold, it is noted that proton reconstruction is not required; we only need to determine whether a proton was present in the event.

 Energy resolution is key for making an accurate mass determination of the decaying scalar.
-These numbers are not available on a particle-by-particle basis for the three SBN experiments, but ArgoNeuT has demonstrated muon momentum resolution of 5-10\% and proton energy resolution of 6-10\%~\cite{Palamara:2016uqu}.
 For its Fast Monte Carlo, the DUNE CDR quotes 30\% for exiting muon-like tracks, with better resolutions for contained tracks based on track length~\cite{Acciarri:2018myr}.
 They further quote a resolution of $2\% \oplus 15\%/\sqrt{E}~[{\rm GeV}]$ for electromagnetic showers.
 A phenomenological study of heavy neutral leptons adopted yet different numbers, $6\%/\sqrt{E}~[{\rm GeV}]$ for muons and $15\%/\sqrt{E}~[{\rm GeV}]$ for electromagnetic showers~\cite{Ballett:2016opr}.